-Telia CA supports Certificate Revocation.
+Telia CA supports certificate revocation.
 Certificate suspension is not used.

-When a Certificate is Revoked, it is marked as revoked by having its serial number added to the CRL to indicate its status as revoked.
-In addition, the OCSP database is updated and operational period of that Certificate is immediately considered terminated.
+When a certificate is revoked, it is marked as revoked by having its serial number added to the CRL to indicate its status as revoked.
+In addition, the OCSP database will be updated and operational period of that certificate is immediately considered terminated.